Drug interactions between levothyroxine and Vicks NyQuil Cold & Flu Nighttime Relief (Alcohol Free)

 Vicks NyQuil Cold & Flu Nighttime Relief (Alcohol Free)

-A total of 780 drugs (4320 brand and generic names) are known to interact with Vicks NyQuil Cold & Flu Nighttime Relief (Alcohol Free).
+A total of 787 drugs are known to interact with Vicks NyQuil Cold & Flu Nighttime Relief (Alcohol Free).

 - Vicks NyQuil Cold & Flu Nighttime Relief (Alcohol Free) is a member of the drug class upper respiratory combinations.